Anna May Wong: In Her Own Words: Plot

-Anna May Wong was the first Chinese American Hollywood star.
-As a young girl she knew she wanted to be a movie star, and by 17 she had become one.
-She went on to act in nearly sixty films in Hollywood, London and Berlin.
-She was one of the few silent film actors to successfully transition to sound cinema and television.
-She co-starred with Marlene Dietrich, Anthony Quinn and Douglas Fairbanks along the way.
-She was beautiful, glamorous, talented and cultured, but she was typecast for most of her career as either a scheming dragon lady or a painted doll.
-Due to the Hays production code, she could never kiss a Caucasian man on screen, so she could never be the one to end up with the leading man.
+Anna May Wong was the first Chinese-American Hollywood star and a trailblazer for Asian-American representation in film.
+From a young age, she dreamed of being a movie star, and by 17, she had already made her debut.
+Over her career, she acted in nearly 60 films, spanning Hollywood, London, and Berlin.
+She was one of the rare silent film actors to successfully transition to sound cinema and later television, co-starring with icons like Marlene Dietrich, Anthony Quinn, and Douglas Fairbanks.
+Despite her beauty, talent, and sophistication, Wong was often typecast into roles like the scheming “Dragon Lady” or the submissive “painted doll.”
+Due to the Hays Code’s prohibitions, she was barred from romantic on-screen relationships with white actors, preventing her from ever playing the leading lady who "got the man."